KemarCodes/ms3_csv/README.md

 This was built using gradle and JAVA 1.8

-Command to run: java -jar CSVProcess.jar '<pathToFile>'
+Command to run: java -jar CSVProcess.jar <pathToFile>

 The output files will be created at the location of the input CSV.